mirumee/saleor-algolia-demo/INSTALL_SALEOR_ALGOLIA.md

+## Saleor-Algolia installation

 1. Set the site domain to a docker address in: http://127.0.0.1:9000/site-settings.

-On MacOS this will be `host.docker.internal:8000` on Linux `172.17.0.1:8000`
+On MacOS this will be `host.docker.internal:8000` ([might require a Docker update](https://docs.docker.com/desktop/mac/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host) on older Docker For Mac versions `docker.for.mac.host.internal:8000` might work) on Linux `172.17.0.1:8000`

+> The examples bellow will use `host.docker.internal`, replace it with `docker.for.mac.host.internal` or `172.17.0.1` according to the running system and Docker version.

-2. Restart Saleor to refresh that value (it's cached)
+1. Restart Saleor to refresh that value (it's cached)

 ```
 docker-compose restart api